NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

 ``AD00686``: LOKELE, EXXON
  |    W009: Distillation fraction recovered is missing or invalid

-``AD00695``: LUBRICATING OIL (EXTREME PRESSURE GEAR OIL)
- |    E043: API, 22.0 does not match density at 60F.
-API should be: 27.3

 ``AD00697``: LUBRICATING OIL (AUTO ENGINE OIL, VIRGIN)
- |    E043: API, 29.0 does not match density at 60F.
-API should be: 29.7
  |    W009: Distillation fraction recovered is missing or invalid

 ``AD00701``: LUCULA